 These non-federal organizations may include prime contractors, subcontractors, suppliers, distributors, and other service providers.
 Additionally, CUI is often provided to, or shared with, state and local governments, colleges and universities, and independent research organizations.

-NIST SP 800-171 Compliance Requirements
+What Does NIST SP 800-171 Compliance Require?

 To comply with CUI safeguarding requirements, government contractors and other organizations processing CUI must fully understand what information they store, process, or transmit in the course of doing business with the federal government.

-Defense industrial base contractors and suppliers must be prepared to provide adequate documentation describing their technical solutions, policies, and evidence of being able to detect and respond to incidents. safeguards, as defined by National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171, Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations, which currently includes fourteen families of security requirements and a total of 110 individual controls.
+Defense industrial base contractors and suppliers must be prepared to provide adequate documentation describing their technical solutions, policies, and evidence of being able to detect and respond to incidents. safeguards, as defined by National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171, Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations, which currently includes 14 families of security requirements and a total of 110 individual controls.

 The CUI requirements within NIST SP 800-171 are directly related to the baseline controls described in NIST SP 800-53, Security and Privacy Controls for Federal Information Systems and Organizations, and are intended for use by federal agencies in contracts or other agreements established between those agencies and non-federal organizations.